Adaptive in Angular Tab component

 Scrollable

 The default overflow mode is Scrollable.
-Scrollable display mode supports displaying the Tab header items in a single line with horizontal scrolling enabled, when the item overflows to the available space.
+In this mode, Tab header items are displayed in a single line with horizontal scrolling enabled when items overflow beyond the available space.

-- You can also see the overflowed items using touch and swipe action on the header and content section.
+- Overflowed items can also be accessed using touch and swipe actions on both header and content sections.

-- By default, navigation icon in the left direction is disabled, you can see the overflowed items by moving in the right direction.
+- By default, the left navigation arrow is disabled.
+Users can view overflowed items by navigating in the right direction.

-- By clicking the arrow or by holding the arrow continuously, you can see the overflowed items.
+- Clicking the arrow or holding it continuously reveals the overflowed items.

-- In devices the navigation icons are not available.
-You can touch and swipe to see the overflowed items of the Tab header.
+- On touch devices, navigation icons are not available.
+Users can touch and swipe to view overflowed Tab header items.

 import { NgModule } from '@angular/core'